Google Logo Design History – How it’s Changed Over 20 Years

-Google is a company that has seen immense success in just a few years, and their colourful Google logo is a rich experience for the variety of online users.
+Google is a company that has seen immense success in just a few years, and its colourful Google logo is a rich experience for a variety of online users.

 The Google logo also has a great history starting from its introduction.

 The Google logo appears in various settings so that it can promote itself as a search engine.

 The company has also relied on various kinds of logos since it has been renamed.

 However, the Google logo that is now in fashion is one of the most famous logos on the internet today.